 Nepal is an agricultural nation, and a sizable portion of its population still relies on the forest for fuel.
 In addition to that, the forest is essential to numerous sectors, including those that produce paper, furniture, and lumber.
 Nepal’s forests are the source of the medicinal herbs used to make medications.
 Despite this, substantial amounts of spices are transported to other nations due to a dearth of pharmaceutical production companies.

 Wild animals and birds can also be found in forests.
-There are many conservation areas in Nepal, which has aided in preserving the animals and the forest.
+There are many conservation areas in Nepal which has aided in preserving the animals and the forest.
 These protected regions serve as a draw for tourists visiting Nepal.
 It has aided in strengthening the nation’s economy.
-Landslides and floods are significantly reduced by forests.
+Forests significantly reduce landslides and floods.
 It supports environmental ecosystem balance.
 The forest must therefore be preserved.

 Soil